tlsa/libcyaml/README.md

 Status
 ------

-Under development.
-Until a release is made, the API may change, and various features may not yet be implemented.
+Until a release is made the API may change.
 Feedback welcome.

 Building
 --------